jzombie/rust-simd-r-drive/README.md

 **Work in progress.
 Not thread safe.**

+`SIMD R Drive` is a high-performance single-file storage engine optimized for zero-copy binary access.

+## Zero-Copy Memory-Mapped Access

 `SIMD R Drive` is a schema-less, append-only binary storage engine designed for high-performance runtime read/write access.
 It provides zero-copy reads by memory-mapping the storage file (`mmap`), allowing direct data access without additional deserialization.
 Unlike `FlatBuffers`, which also supports zero-copy reads but requires predefined schemas, `SIMD R Drive` operates without IDLs or schemas, enabling flexible, raw binary storage optimized for real-time applications.

-## Raw Binary Storage & Schema-Less Design
+## Single-File Storage Engine with Raw Binary Storage

 This storage engine is intentionally designed as a low-level library, meaning it does not interpret or modify stored data.
 The payload is treated as raw bytes (`&[u8]`), ensuring that data is stored and retrieved exactly as written.
 This approach provides maximum flexibility, allowing users to store arbitrary binary formats without constraints.